cswartzvi/hamilton/examples/model_examples/time-series/README.md

 # Kaggle M5 Forecasting
 Source - https://www.kaggle.com/c/m5-forecasting-accuracy.

-This is an example of how one might use Hamilton using the M5 Forecasting Kaggle challenge as an example.
+This is an example of how one might use Apache Hamilton using the M5 Forecasting Kaggle challenge as an example.
 The code here is based on Ratan Rohith's notebook that can be [found here](https://www.kaggle.com/code/ratan123/m5-forecasting-lightgbm-with-timeseries-splits).
 The notebook is a beginner level notebook that does some feature engineering, and uses LightGBM to fit